 Scotty Reifsnyder Print

-This print created by the talented Scotty Reifsnyder shows the inner workings of Lost Type and was also included in the July 2013 issue of HOW magazine, the Type and Interactive issue.
+This print created by the talented Scotty Reifsnyder shows the inner workings of Lost Type and was also included in an issue of HOW magazine, the Type and Interactive issue.
 This new print measuring 18 inches by 24 inches and printed on French Paper, shows off this balanced, stylized illustration.

-You can get one of your own from Lost Type – but hurry, these are part of a limited edition of only 100 pieces.
+You can get one of your own from Lost Type.

 Food, posters and typography